• Skip to primary navigation

 • Comments

-• Ingredients - Making gravy allows you to control the ingredients, including the amount of salt.
+• Simple Ingredients - You only need four basic ingredients, and you control exactly what goes into your gravy, including the amount of salt.

 bowl of flour, stick of butter, clear bowl of beef juices and container of salt and pepper.